 Many international schools have a debenture scheme that enables some parents to gain priority in securing a place for their children.
 Debentures can be issued to individuals but are more usually bought by companies hoping to secure school places for the children of their expat employees.
 Schools use the debentures to fund expansion projects or running costs, and are reimbursed once the child leaves the school (but without any accrued interest), or are held by companies for future employees.

 The English Schools Foundation

-The English Schools Foundation (ESF) is the largest provider of English-language international education with 22 schools (5 kindergartens, 9 primary schools, 5 secondary schools, 2 private independent schools and 1 special school for SEN pupils).
+The English Schools Foundation (ESF) is the largest provider of English-language international education with 22 schools (five kindergartens, nine primary schools, five secondary schools, two private independent schools and one special school for SEN pupils).
 In 2001 ESF schools began to switch from the British curriculum to the IB programmes, which they all now follow.